emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

-The first step in these calculations is the generation of the base compound key, IMCK\[j] from the session_key_seed, and any session keys derived from the successful execution of jth inner methods.
+The first step in these calculations is the generation of the base compound key, IMCK\[j] from the session_key_seed, and any session keys derived from the successful execution of j'th inner methods.
 The inner method(s) MUST provide Inner Method Session Keys (IMSKs), IMSK\[1]..IMSK\[n], corresponding to inner method 1 through n.
 When a particular authentication method